data-edu/data-science-in-education/17-learning-more.Rmd

 **Abstract**

 This chapter contains reflections on how to learn more about data science in education as well as some specific suggested activities for doing so.
-These activities include adopting a growth mindset, seeking out new information, and why it is important to ask for help (along with some suggestions for how to do so).
+These activities include adopting a growth mindset, seeking out new information, and asking for help (along with some suggestions for how to do so).

 ## Introduction

 If you're reading this book cover to cover, you've been through quite a journey!
 So far, you've:

 - Learned about the challenges of doing data science in education
 - Practiced some basic coding and statistics techniques
 - Worked through examples of analytic routines using education datasets
 - Reflected on introducing data science to your education organization over time
 - Learned about teaching data science to others

 We hope this book sparked an interest in data science that you want to nurture.
 We've talked to many people in your shoes---folks who care about educating students and want to help by using their data skills.
 We've found the common thread in our audience is wanting to use data to improve the learning experience.
 It's important to nurture this passion by keeping the learning going.